-Digital banking is a way to control your money, usually the use of a smartphone app or web app.
-It allows you to log on to your account anywhere you have internet access, allowing you constant visibility of where your money is going and allowing you to understand the best way to manage it.
+Digital banking is a way to control your money, usually through a smartphone app or web app.
+It allows you to log into your account anywhere with Internet access, giving you constant visibility of your money and helping you understand the best way to manage it.

 Why should I use app-based banking?